MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 }
 ```

-The `assembly` attribute above the namespace is critical to allow the `DependencyService` to register this implementation of the `INotificationManager` interface.
+The `assembly` attribute above the namespace registers the `INotificationManager` interface implementation with the `DependencyService`.

 On iOS, you must request permission to use notifications before attempting to schedule a notification.
 The `Initialize` method requests authorization to use local notifications.
-The `ScheduleNotification` method defines the platform-specific logic required to create and send a notification.
-Finally, the `ReceiveNotification` method will be called by the iOS when a message is received, and invokes the event handler.
+The `ScheduleNotification` method defines the logic required to create and send a notification.
+Finally, the `ReceiveNotification` method will be called by iOS when a message is received, and invokes the event handler.

 ### Handle incoming notifications on iOS